UBC-MDS/DSCI_522_Group411/README.md

 To answer our research question, we will first need to determine our target and features.
 Our target will be `average price` and our features will be `type`, `region`, `date`, `total volume`, `4046`, `4225`, `4770`, `Total Bags`, `Small Bags`, `Large Bags`, and `XLarge Bags`.

 Next, we will need to determine if the features are correlated with the target.
 We will do this by fitting an additive linear model.
 We will then conduct a hypothesis test and interpret the p-values to determine if the features are significant.
+This hypothesis test will also serve as a validation for the feature importances computed in the next step.

 Once we have confirmed that the features are correlated with the target, we will fit a random forest model.
-We will then compute the feature importance using the `feature_importances_` attribute.
+We will then compute the feature importances using the `feature_importances_` attribute.

 ## Exploratory Data Analysis

 ## Results

 To communicate our results, we will create a bar chart ranking the features by importance, from most to least important.
-The plot will have the features on the x-axis and the importance score on the y-axis.
+The plot will have the features on the x-axis and the importance values on the y-axis.